Achaimaa/API-Integration-Task/README.md

 It prints detailed error messages to help diagnose issues with API requests.

 # Challenges
-I encountered a problem with authorization it refused to grant the access even with the token and was unable to successfully access the API.
+I encountered a problem with authorization; the API refused to grant access even with the correct token, preventing successful access to the API.
 As a result, I developed two scripts:

 Manual Testing Script: Includes a function to manually retrieve the project_id.
 Webhook Testing Script: Intended to test webhooks by using ngrok to expose the local server to the internet, providing a public URL that PlanRadar can use to send webhook requests.